 1. Middlebury College – Middlebury, VT

 Nestled between the Green Mountains and Adirondack Park, Middlebury College is a small, liberal arts institution with just over 2,500 students.
-With such a close proximity to some of the best natural playgrounds in the nation, It’s not surprising that Middleburg College students take full advantage.
-Through the Middlebury Outdoor Programing, MOP, students are able to get up close and personal with Mother Nature.
+With such close proximity to some of the best natural playgrounds in the nation, It’s not surprising that Middleburg College students take full advantage.
+Through the Middlebury Outdoor Programming, MOP, students are able to get up close and personal with Mother Nature.
 MOP offers outdoor skills classes like rock or ice climbing, kayaking, winter camping, wilderness first aid and first responder, and many many more.

-Incoming students are also take part in FOO!
+Incoming students also take part in FOO!
 Otherwise known as February Outdoor Orientation, a program that allows incoming students to get to know each other and the area surrounding campus on overnight ski and snowshoe trips.

 2. Warren Wilson College – Asheville, NC

 Asheville, North Carolina is a picturesque town in the middle of the western Blue Ridge Mountains.
 It’s home to boutiques, delicious restaurants, and Warren-Wilson College, a small school of just under 1,000 students with a passion for the outdoors.
-Students at Warren-Wilson take full advantage of their schools location with plenty of outdoor recreation programming including overnight trips, day hikes, and hands on skills classes allowing them to use the Blue Ridge Mountains to their fullest.
+Students at Warren-Wilson take full advantage of their school’s location with plenty of outdoor recreation programming including overnight trips, day hikes, and hands-on skills classes allowing them to use the Blue Ridge Mountains to their fullest.

 But, it isn’t just the extracurricular activities that draw students to WWC.
 The college also has an impressive Environmental Science department that offers specialization in conservation, environmental chemistry, education and policy, sustainable forestry or agriculture, or the option to create your own concentration with your advisor.

 If the science of nature doesn’t float your boat but you still want to major in the great outdoors, the Outdoor Leadership department might be your home.
-Students in the Outdoor Leadership program learn technical skills in hands-on coursework, teaching, service and research skills, and the history, philosophy and science behind being a leader.
+Students in the Outdoor Leadership program learn technical skills in hands-on coursework, teaching, service and research skills, and the history, philosophy, and science behind being a leader.

 3. Montana State University – Bozeman, MT

 With over 15,000 students, Montana State University is the largest school in the state.
-Students have access to over 200 academic programs, and a plethora of on campus activities ranging from clubs for different majors, to intramural sports and greek life, there is something for everyone.
+Students have access to over 200 academic programs, and a plethora of on-campus activities ranging from clubs for different majors, to intramural sports and Greek life, there is something for everyone.

 And if the great outdoors are your favorite playground, Montana’s amazing scenery has got you covered.
 The MSU Outdoor Recreation Center is the perfect place to start on campus.
 Students can take part in freshman orientation trips, overnights in Yellowstone National Park, whitewater rafting, winter camping, and much much more.
 The center also offers ice climbing, avalanche, and water rescue training as well as bike and ski repair workshops.

 If a trip planned by the college doesn’t suit your style and you’d rather create your own adventure, check out the adventure planning resources offered.
-Students can get help planning their trips through maps, guides, and the helpful staff at the center.
+Students can get help planning their trips through maps, guides, and helpful staff at the center.
 You’re even able to rent the necessary equipment for your trip so you don’t have to buy something you’re missing from your adventure equipment.

 4. Prescott College – Prescott, AZ

 Prescott’s main location also gives students a load of opportunities to get outside.
 Located near some of Arizona’s most beautiful hiking trails, lakes, and mountains, students can often be found enjoying the Arizona sun in the areas around campus.
 On the rare occasion that the sun isn’t out, each student can use their access to the Prescott YMCA to get in their exercise.
-The facility offers top notch equipment as well as a climbing wall and olympic size swimming pool.
+The facility offers top-notch equipment as well as a climbing wall and Olympic size swimming pool.

 5. Saint John’s College – Santa Fe, NM

-Santa Fe, New Mexico is by far one of the most beautiful and well known cities in the american southwest.
+Santa Fe, New Mexico is by far one of the most beautiful and well-known cities in the American southwest.
 It is home to countless amazing restaurants, fabulous museums, and one of the two Saint John’s College campuses.

 For Johnnies looking to learn more about survival skills or just get better at their favorite outdoor activities, SJC offers skills classes ranging from rock climbing, to search and rescue training.
 And don’t worry about getting around campus if you’re not bringing a car with you, the OP also offers a bike loan program.